 This is the kind of challenge where technology can make a big difference.
 So we're building a platform that will use machine learning to capture the collected wisdom and experience of millions of carers.
 That knowledge can then be presented to newer carers in the form of information, advice and support.

-We're just starting out on that journey, so here's a few thoughts on how we're finding our way:
+At the time of writing (September 2019), we're just starting out on that journey, so here's a few thoughts on how we're finding our way:

 1. Putting carers in the driving seat